-Classes or programs may be cancelled due to insufficient enrollment.
+The College reserves the right to cancel any class or program due to insufficient enrollment or funding.
 Refunds will be made or students may choose another class or program.

 NOTICE OF COLLEGE REGULATIONS

 All regulations found in this catalog, the student handbook, or announcements posted on bulletin boards will be followed by all students.
 Each student is responsible for reading these publications and official announcements.